 Get Some Toys

 Figure out how you want to reward your dog.
 Clicker training is an effective method, but it's possible to use rewards without the clicker.
-Before you start teaching commands and tricks, try a wide variety of toys for your dog.
+Before you start teaching commands and tricks, try a wide variety of toys to provide motivation to your dog.
 Make sure to include some things such as Kong toys or Buster Cubes, which provide some mental stimulation.
 This will keep your dog mentally engaged, which is important, especially since most owners are not available to play with their dogs all day.
 Don't give your dog all the toys at once.
 Introduce toys this week, and then rotate the different toys each week throughout this process so your dog always has something new and interesting to play with.

 Teach Your Dog Commands

 - Sit: Work on teaching your dog to sit.
 Plan on spending about 5 minutes a few times each day this week working on the "sit" command.

 - Come and Leave it: Once your dog has mastered "sit" and "down," you can move on to these more complicated commands.